1stage/Aquarius-MX/src/rom/v2-0/README.md

  - FRE ( 0 )
    - Action: Returns the number of bytes in memory not being used by BASlC.
  - FRE ( 1 )
    - Action: Returns the total size of string space (as set by the first argument of CLEAR).
  - FRE ( 2 )
-   - Action: Returns returns the top of BASIC memory (as set by the second argument of CLEAR).
+   - Action: Returns the top of BASIC memory (as set by the second argument of CLEAR).
  - FRE ( 3 )
    - Action: Returns the top of user memory (the highest value allowed for CLEAR).
  - FRE ( *string* )